 Can you tell our readers where and how it all began and talk about where you are today?

-What do you look for in a founder?
+What do you look for in an entrepreneur or an investor?

 What does the future look like?

-What one piece of advice would you give founders?
+What one piece of advice would you give founders and investors?